 Ex parte renewal means DFCS uses available data sources (Social Security Administration, IRS, Georgia Department of Labor, Equifax) to confirm your eligibility without asking you for anything.
 If ex parte succeeds, you receive a notice that coverage continues for another 12 months and no action is required.
 You do not apply for ex parte; the state attempts it automatically as the first step of every renewal.

 Your coverage closes at the end of your renewal month.
-If the closure was procedural (you did not return paperwork or did not respond to a request for information), you have a 90-day reconsideration window under federal Medicaid renewal regulations to submit the renewal and have coverage reinstated retroactive to the closure date with no gap.
+If the closure was procedural (you did not return paperwork or did not respond to a request for information) and your eligibility is based on MAGI income rules, you have a 90-day reconsideration window under 42 CFR 435.916 to submit the renewal and have your eligibility reconsidered without a new application.
+If you qualify through age, disability, long-term care, an MSP, or the medically needy pathway, that window is a state option, so ask DFCS whether it is open to you.
 If you miss the 90-day window, you must file a new application through Georgia Gateway.

 The fastest method is online at gateway.ga.gov (Georgia Gateway).
 You can also call DFCS at 1-877-423-4746, mail the form to your county DFCS office (address on the renewal packet), walk in person to any county DFCS office, or fax to the county fax number on your packet.
 Online submission provides real-time confirmation and document upload.

-No. Under federal continuous-eligibility rules, made nationally mandatory by the Consolidated Appropriations Act, 2023, children under 19 have 12 months of continuous eligibility from the date of enrollment.
+No. Under federal continuous-eligibility rules, made nationally mandatory by the Consolidated Appropriations Act, 2023 effective January 1, 2024, children under 19 have 12 months of continuous eligibility from the date of enrollment.
 Even if your income rises above the threshold, your child keeps Medicaid until the next annual renewal date.
 Exceptions: aging out at 19, moving out of Georgia, death, voluntary disenrollment, or fraud.

 Update through Georgia Gateway, call DFCS at 1-877-423-4746, or visit any county DFCS office.
 Also update your address with your CMO (Amerigroup, CareSource, or Peach State) so they have your correct member contact information.
 File a USPS change-of-address form too.

-ABD and Long-Term Care Medicaid have an asset limit that cannot be verified through federal data hub sources.
-DFCS must review your recent bank statements, retirement account statements, life insurance face and cash value, and real property records to confirm you remain under the asset limit.
-The Asset Verification System (AVS) also requires your signed authorization.
-For the current asset thresholds, consult the DCH policy manual.
+ABD and Long-Term Care Medicaid have an asset limit, and federal law (Section 1940 of the Social Security Act, 42 U.S.C.
+1396w) requires the state to verify your assets at renewal through an Asset Verification System (AVS), which automated income data cannot do on its own.
+DFCS must review your recent bank statements, retirement account statements, life insurance face and cash value, and real property records to confirm you remain under the asset limit, and the AVS requires your signed authorization.
+For 2026 that limit is $2,000 for an individual and $3,000 for a couple.

 Yes.
-You have 90 days from the date of the notice to request a fair hearing under federal Medicaid fair-hearing rules.
-If you request the hearing within 10 days of the notice, your Medicaid coverage continues pending the hearing decision (continuation of benefits).
+The 90 days you may have read about is the maximum window federal law lets a state allow, not a minimum you are entitled to.
+Georgia DFCS policy directs that a hearing on an eligibility decision be requested within 30 days of the notice, and that shorter deadline binds you, so go by the date printed on your own notice and act quickly.
+If you request the hearing before the termination takes effect (within the agency's advance-notice period), your Medicaid coverage continues pending the hearing decision.
 Submit hearing requests in writing to your county DFCS office or through Georgia Gateway; contested cases are heard by the Office of State Administrative Hearings.
 Atlanta Legal Aid and Georgia Legal Services Program provide free representation for low-income beneficiaries.

 The financial check is the DFCS renewal of your income and asset eligibility on the standard 12-month cycle.
-The Level of Care reassessment is conducted by your Care Coordination Agency (CCSP or SOURCE), Service Coordinator (ICWP), Support Coordinator (NOW/COMP), or nursing facility social worker, and it determines whether you still need nursing facility level of care under Georgia long-term-care statutes.
+The Level of Care reassessment is conducted by your Care Coordination Agency (for CCSP or SOURCE, the two service-delivery models inside the Elderly and Disabled Waiver Program), Service Coordinator (ICWP), Support Coordinator (NOW/COMP), or nursing facility social worker, and it determines whether you still need nursing facility level of care under Georgia long-term-care statutes.
 Both must be current to maintain LTC Medicaid.
 If you fail the LOC reassessment, your LTC Medicaid ends but you may continue on standard ABD Medicaid for non-LTC coverage if otherwise eligible.

 Georgia Medicaid renewal: contacts and resources